Unintended pregnancy: Induced abortions

 Abortion, the voluntary termination of pregnancy, is one of the primary consequences of unintended pregnancy.
 A large proportion of induced abortions worldwide are due to unwanted or mistimed pregnancies.
 Unintended pregnancies result in about 42 million induced abortions per year worldwide.
 In the United States, approximately 42% of all unintended pregnancies ended in abortion.
 Over 92% of abortions are the result of unintended pregnancy.
 The U.S. states with the highest levels of abortions performed were Delaware, New York and New Jersey, with rates of 40, 38 and 31 per 1,000 women, respectively.
 High rates were also seen in the states of Maryland, California, Florida, Nevada and Connecticut with rates of 25 to 29 per 1,000 women.
 The state with the lowest abortion rate was Wyoming, which had less than 1 per 1,000 women, followed by Mississippi, Kentucky, South Dakota, Idaho and Missouri with rates of 5 to 6 abortions per 1,000 women.

 Abortion carries few health risks when performed in accordance with modern medical techniques.
 In higher resource areas where abortion is legal, it has lower morbidity and mortality for the pregnant woman than childbirth.
 However, where safe abortions are not available, abortion can contribute significantly to maternal mortality and morbidity.
 While decisions about abortion may cause some individuals psychological distress, some find a reduction in distress after abortion.
 There is no evidence of widespread psychological harm from abortion.

 Maternal deaths

 Over the six years between 1995 and 2000 there were an estimated 338 million pregnancies that were unintended and unwanted worldwide (28% of the total 1.2 billion pregnancies during that period).
 These unwanted pregnancies resulted in nearly 700,000 maternal deaths (approximately one-fifth of maternal deaths during that period).
 More than one-third of the deaths were from problems associated with pregnancy or childbirth, but the majority (64%) were from complications from unsafe or unsanitary abortion.
 Most of the deaths occurred in low resource regions of the world, where family planning and reproductive health services were less available.
+In certain countries with extreme prohibitions on abortions like El Salvador, Honduras, Nicaragua, Haiti, the Dominican Republic, Jamaica, Suriname, Egypt, Madagascar, Mauritania, Senegal, Sierra Leone, the Republic of Congo, Laos, the Philippines, Iraq forced women which have unintended pregnancies to commit suicide and its also contributed to maternal deaths.